P-p-H-d/mlib/README.md

 Push a new element in the container `container` and initialize it with the default constructor associated to the type `type_t`.
-Return a pointer to the initialized object.
+Return a borrowed pointer to the initialized object.
 This pointer should not be stored in a global variable.
 This method is only created if the `INIT` method is provided.